scottellis/omap3-pwm/README.md

 	$ cd omap3-pwm

+NOTE:

-	NOTE: There is a [dm-api] branch that replaces the bit-banging ioremap control of the timers to using the omap_dm_timer API.
-I only tested on 2.6.39, but it compiles fine on 2.6.34 and 2.6.36.
-This will get merged into the master branch when I get around to testing an earlier kernel.
+        There is a [dm-api] branch that replaces the bit-banging ioremap control of the timers to using the omap_dm_timer API.
+I only tested on 2.6.39 where it is working fine.
+It compiles on 2.6.34 and 2.6.36, but I didn't do a real test.
+This will get merged into the [master] branch when I get around to testing an earlier kernel.
 Feel free to let me know if it works.

         Checkout the branch like this

         $ git checkout -b dm-api origin/dm-api